P Diddy Net Worth

 Personal Life

-Combs is the father of six children.
+Combs is the father of seven children.
 His first biological child was born in 1993 to designer Misa Hylton-Brim.
-He had an on-again off-again relationship with Kimberly Porter from 1994 to 2007.
+He had an on-again, off-again relationship with Kimberly Porter from 1994 to 2007.
 Together, they had a son and twin daughters, and Combs also adopted Porter's son from a previous relationship.
 Porter passed away from pneumonia in November 2018.
-Combs also has a daughter with Sarah Chapman, who he took legal responsibility for in October 2007.
-He owns a home in Alpine, New Jersey, that he acquired for $7 million.
+Combs also has a daughter with Sarah Chapman, whom he took legal responsibility for in October 2007.
+Diddy was in a long-term relationship with Cassie Ventura from 2007 to 2018.
+His seventh child, a daughter, was born in October 2022 to Dana Tran.

 Real Estate

-In 2004 Diddy paid $4 million for a 3.5-acre estate property in Alpine, New Jersey.
-His listed this home in 2007 for $9 million but did not get any takers.
+In 2004, Diddy paid $4 million for a 3.5-acre estate property in Alpine, New Jersey.
+He listed this home in 2007 for $9 million but did not get any takers.
 He finally offloaded this property in 2016 for $5.5 million.

-In September 2014 Diddy paid $39 million for 17,000 square-foot mansion in the exclusive LA neighborhood of Holmby Hills.
+In September 2014, Diddy paid $39 million for 17,000 square-foot mansion in the exclusive LA neighborhood of Holmby Hills.
+Real estate records show that he has taken out $25.35 million worth of mortgages over two transactions, one in 2014 and another in 2021, on the home.
+Both mortgages are held by Bank of America.
 The home was built on spec by developer Nile Niami.
 Diddy's Beverly Hills mansion has a pool that features an underwater tunnel that connects to a grotto.
-It also features a 35-seat movie theater, steam room, massage room, beauty salon and wine room.
+It also has eight bedrooms, 11 bathrooms, a 35-seat movie theater, a steam room, a massage room, a beauty salon, and a wine room.
 The house is not far from the Playboy Mansion.
+In September 2024, Diddy listed this mansion for sale for $61.5 million.